Juncture

 The calendar

-The calendar has three views: single view, three day view, and month view for different viewing experiences.
-Juncture events reflect your RSVP status and show the most vital information at a glance – including what the event is, who's going, and when it will be.
+The calendar has three views: single view, three day view, and month view for different viewing experiences

 The final product